simranpopli05/nutrition-website-/README.md

 CMD ["npm","run","dev"]
 ```
-NOW,
-we have to follow same steps as we done in backend
+### NOW,we have to follow same steps as we done in backend.